mskorkowski/leptos-forge/libs/utils_leptos/README.md

-# Leptos Forge - Leptos utils
+# `leptos_forge` - Leptos utils

-This crate contains utilities which were created as a part of the Leptos Forge project like
+This crate contains utilities which were created as a part of the `leptos_forge` project but might be useful for other projects/applications too.

+Using it directly in your web application is fine.

+## Available utilities

 - Functions to add/remove css class from the NodeRef
 - Generic RWSignal